Photo by Monkey Business Images via Canva.com

 Legally and Safely Rent to Your Tenants

-Because safety comes first, investigate the changes needed to switch your homeowners insurance policy to a rental property policy.
+Because safety comes first, investigate the changes needed to switch your homeowners' insurance policy to a rental property policy.
 The change will adjust not only your premiums but the amount of coverage you and your tenants will receive in the event of a multitude of disasters.

 Become Familiar with the Fair Housing Act

-For the unexpected landlord, the Federal Fair Housing Act might catch you off guard, but before considering turning your home into a rental property, you must consider the terms of the FHA to stay compliant.
+For the unexpected landlord, the Federal Fair Housing Act might catch you off guard, but before turning your home into a rental property, you must consider the terms of the FHA to stay compliant.
 These laws dictate rental practices and aim to avoid discriminatory behavior regarding race, color, national origin, religion, sex, familial status, and disability.

 Lease Options